 Building a foundation of healthy habits can help you live your life!
-People with Sickle Cell can have full lives and enjoy a vast range of activities.
-It is important to arm yourself with knowledge, build a healthy and supportive community, and take certain precautions.
-Doing so can help position you to not only survive, but to thrive with Sickle Cell!
+People with sickle cell can have full lives and enjoy many activities.
+You can not only survive, but thrive, with sickle cell!

-Common illnesses like the flu can be dangerous for a person with Sickle Cell.
-Make sure you are fully vaccinated, including pneumococcal (pneumonia) vaccine and a yearly flu shot.
-Practice daily good hygiene with hand washing and food safety.
+Common illnesses like the flu can be dangerous when you have sickle cell.
+Practice daily good hygiene with hand-washing and food safety.

-Hydration and nutrition are very important for people with Sickle Cell.
-Guidelines suggest that staying well-hydrated may help prevent a pain crisis, so make sure to drink at least 8-10 glasses of water a day.
-Eat a well-balanced diet with plenty of calcium-rich foods like low-fat milk, yogurt, and cheese, leafy green vegetables, and calcium-fortified foods like soymilk, orange juice, and tofu.
-It can help to add nutrient-rich high-calorie foods like dried fruit, nuts, and smoothies into your diet as well.
+Hydration and nutrition are very important for people with sickle cell.
+Staying well hydrated may help prevent a pain crisis, so make sure to drink at least 8 to 10 glasses of water a day.
+Eat a well-balanced diet with plenty of calcium-rich foods like low-fat milk, yogurt, cheese, leafy green vegetable, and calcium-fortified foods like soy milk, orange juice and tofu.
+It can help to add nutrient-rich high-calorie foods like dried fruit, nuts and smoothies to your diet as well.

-Your family and friends can help you monitor your health and be there to listen to you.
-Even if you’re the only one in your family with Sickle Cell, like Dalilah, your family can still help.
-You may want to find a patient support group or community-based organization that can provide information, assistance, and support, like this list of groups.
-Just having people who understand your experience can be extremely helpful because it can make your pain feel less isolating.
-And, it can provide a network of people to learn from and grow.
+Your family and friends can help you check your health and be there to listen to you.
+Even if you’re the only one in your family with sickle cell, like Dalilah, your family can still help.
+You may want to find a support group or community organization that can provide information and support (you can see a list of groups here).
+Talking with people who know what you’re going through can make all the difference.
+It can provide a network of people to learn from.

-- Talk with your doctor about ongoing clinical studies that might be right for you:
+- Talk with your healthcare provider about clinical studies that might be right for you